pegasystems/web-components-sdk/README.md

 DNS.1   = localhost
    ```

-Step 3: Create a Certificate Signing Request (will be prompted for a pass phrase for new key)
+Step 3: Create a Certificate Signing Request (will be prompted for a passphrase for the new key)

    ```
    $ openssl req -new -sha256 -out private.csr -in private.key -config ssl.conf